 South Liverpool's first team picture after the Second World War.
 Its hard to pinpoint its precise date but as Len Salmon only played four games it's probably September / October 1945.

 South in White Shirts, Black Shorts and Red & Black Socks as the purple maroon and gold shirts were unable to be acquired due to post war restrictions and cost.
-This combination remains our first team strip to this day.
-Our socks have been plain red for over 30 years and the socks here may well be more black - which as we know is our friends from Marine chosen colour combination.
+This combination remains our first team strip to this day although for over 40 years the socks have been red.

 Back Row (l-r) Tommy Urmston, Bill Healey, Bill Roper, Wilf Monk, Tommy Halliwell, Len Salmon (trainer J Kane is just off picture - see below)